I am currently Vice-President, Academic and Provost of Simon Fraser University. I continue to take on graduate students in zooarchaeology.

 General Research Interests

-Research specialties include zooarchaeology, cultural ecology, PaleoIndian adaptations, southwestern United States.
+Research specialties include zooarchaeology, cultural ecology, PaleoIndian adaptations, southwestern United States, and northeast British Columbia.

 I am no longer actively working in the American Southwest, although some previous research is being developed for publication, and I am preparing various databases for future open access.